 Dr Isobel Roele, LLB (King's London), LLM, PhD (University of Nottingham)

-I joined the Department of Law at QM in September 2014, and I am co-director of our Centre for Law and Society in a Global Context.
-I have been a visiting scholar at the University of New South Wales, and at Melbourne Law School, and am a member of various academic and policy networks, including the Legal and Materiality network, the International Law and Society CRN of the Law & Society Association, the UN Association (UK), and the Academic Council on the UN System.
-I have also worked with Tate Modern’s Tate Exchange programme.
+She has been a visiting scholar at the University of New South Wales, and at Melbourne Law School, and am a member of various academic and policy networks, including the Legal and Materiality network, the International Law and Society CRN of the Law & Society Association, the UN Association (UK), and the Academic Council on the UN System.

 Equity and trusts:

 - LAW6056 Equity and Trusts